clojurists-together/clojuriststogether.org/content/news/2020/august-2020-monthly-update.md

 - `:cognitect-rebl` and `:nrepl` updated to use the Cognitect dev-tools release for REBL, testing with latest version of CIDER.
 - `:database-h2` library dependency to separate the development environment database from staging and production deployment
-- `:outdated` unsing antq rather than depot (which is no longer under development) to manage dependency versions
+- `:outdated` using antq rather than depot (which is no longer under development) to manage dependency versions

 [Additional aliases added for lambdaisland/kaocha][https://github.com/practicalli/clojure-deps-edn/blob/live/deps.edn#L318-L350] to support ClojureScript test runner, BDD style tests, code coverage and junit-xml reports for CI tools and wall-boards.